Design-led explorations to tackle climate change

 Viviana d’Auria is an associate professor in international urbanism at KU Leuven and co-head of the Urban Design, Urbanism, Landscape and Planning division.

-Ward Verbakel is partner at plusoffice architects, guest professor at KU Leuven, and member of the artistic board of A+ architecture.
+Ward Verbakel is partner at plusoffice architects, guest professor at KU Leuven, and member of the artistic board of A+ Architecture in Belgium.